 First determine for which NSGP program should you apply by accessing the

 The grant application package must consist of:

-1. Investment Justification (XLS) – Each subapplicant must develop a formal Investment Justification (IJ) that addresses each investment proposed for funding.
+Investment Justification (PDF) – Each subapplicant must develop a formal Investment Justification (IJ) that addresses each investment proposed for funding.
 Security enhancements must be for the locations that the nonprofit occupies at the time of application.
 The investments or projects described in the IJ must:

 Address an identified risk, including threat and vulnerability, and build or sustain a core capability identified in the Goal;

 Demonstrate the ability to provide enhancements consistent with the purpose of the program and guidance provided by FEMA;

 Be both feasible and effective at reducing the risks for which the project was designed;

 Be able to be fully completed within the three-year period of performance; and